Alarming New Animation Shows The Months Are Indeed Getting Warmer

 Beyond simply becoming warmer, Schmidt told HuffPost there’s another interesting trend the GIF reveals: sharper monthly temperature swings.

-In earlier periods toward the beginning of the century, you’ll notice the monthly “slugs” are more tightly compressed, indicating most of the days in those months landed within a narrower temperature range.
-In recent decades however, the “slugs” are shorter and longer, signifying less consistent daily temperatures.
+In earlier periods toward the beginning of the century, you’ll notice the monthly “slugs” are more tightly compressed, indicating most of those months landed within a narrower temperature range.
+In recent decades however, the “slugs” are shorter and longer, signifying less consistent temperatures.

 “If it’s very tall and narrow, it means that the months were all very similar over that period,” Schmidt said, “while if they aren’t, then there were relatively more extremes.”